 is the measure done by the stack analyzer.
 In order to prevent overflow, the stack is not entirely analyzed, and it's not possible to know exactly how much has actually been used.
-The real amount of stack used is between the min and max values
+The report thus contains the theoretical stack usage (Value) and the possible variation (Variation) around this value.